tmtsoftware/icd/README.md

 ICD - Interface Control Document Management
 ===========================================

-This project contains support for validating, storing, managing, searching and viewing APIs and ICDs (Interface Control Documents between TMT subsystems).
+This project contains support for validating, searching and viewing subsystem APIs and ICDs (Interface Control Document between two TMT subsystems).
-An ICD consists of source and target subsystem APIs.

 The validation is based on [JSON Schema](http://json-schema.org/), however the schema descriptions as well as the ICDs themselves may also be written in the simpler [HOCON](https://github.com/typesafehub/config/blob/master/HOCON.md) format.

-ICDs are stored in a MongoDB database, which also keeps track of any changes made.
+Versions of ICDs are managed in [GitHub repositories](https://github.com/tmtsoftware/ICD-Model-Files.git) and the subsystem model files can be imported (with version history) into a local MongoDB database, which is used by command line applications and a web app.

-Two command line applications ([icd](icd) and [icd-db](icd-db)) and a web app ([icd-web](icd-web)) are provided for ingesting the ICDs from files, querying and viewing the data.
+Three command line applications ([icd](icd), [icd-db](icd-db)), [icd-git](icd-git)) and a web app ([icd-web](icd-web))
+are provided for working with ICDs, querying and viewing the data.

 The applications here assume the MongoDB database is running.
 To start the MongoDB server, you can run a command like this: